nicoverbruggen/phpmon/README.md

 * macOS 11 Big Sur or higher (supports macOS 12 Monterey)
 * Homebrew is installed in `/usr/local/homebrew` or `/opt/homebrew`
 * Homebrew `php` formula is installed
-* Laravel Valet 3.0 or newer (Valet 2.16 also still supported until v6)
+* Laravel Valet 2.16 or newer (supports Valet 3)

 _You may need to update your Valet installation to keep everything working if a major version update of PHP has been released.
-You can do this by running `composer global update && valet install`._
+You can do this by running `composer global update && valet install`.
+Some features are not supported when running Valet 2._

 ## 🚀 How to install